giannkas/ecofolder/tutorial1.md

 total free checks: 44
 ```

-A noteworthy configuration is the 4th because it is empty.
-An empty doomed configuration means that the initial marking can lead you to the collapse, besides of being minimal, it suggests that you may not have option to prevent the ecosystem downfall, and then yo should change the initial state/marking.
+The 4th configuration is particularly noteworthy because it is empty.
+An empty doomed configuration indicates that the initial marking can lead to the collapse of the system, even if it is minimal.
+This suggests that there may be no way to prevent the ecosystem's downfall, and therefore, it may be necessary to change the initial state or marking.

 (On another software release, we plan to provide illustrations of these minimally doomed configurations).